nicksnyder/docs/README.md

 Write documentation in prose.
 Explain WHAT (the end goal) and WHY.
 The code itself is the HOW.

 Not everything needs to be documented, but many things do.
-For example, if a function is short enough and well named it doesn't need to be documented.
+If a function is short enough and well named it doesn't need to be documented.

 ### Format your code